 The Meyer-Galow Prize for Business Chemistry is awarded annually to scientists in German-speaking countries who have been instrumental in a recent chemical innovation with a focus on sustainability that has been successfully introduced to the market.
 The prize, endowed with 10,000 Euro, is sponsored by the Meyer-Galow Foundation for Business Chemistry, founded by Prof. Erhard Meyer-Galow, former CEO of Huels AG and former President of GDCh.

-The prize will be presented in a ceremony on 14 November, 2018 in the Clariant Innovation Center (CIC) in Frankfurt-Höchst, Germany by Matthias Urmann, President of German Chemical Society.
+The prize was presented in a ceremony on 14 November, 2018 in the Clariant Innovation Center (CIC) in Frankfurt-Höchst, Germany by Matthias Urmann, President of German Chemical Society.